The New Vanity Metrics: Why AI Visibility Scores Are the Klout of 2026

 A number that buys you nothing

 The SEO industry spent a decade worshiping Domain Authority.
-A score from 1 to 100 that claimed to predict how well your site would rank on Google.
+It's a score from 1 to 100 that claims to predict how well your site will rank on Google.
+People built careers on moving it.

-Google's own John Mueller said it plainly: "We don't use domain authority.
+Google never used it.
+John Mueller said it plainly: "We don't use domain authority.
 That's a metric from an SEO company."
 Statistician Jen Hood analyzed the data and found DA explains 0.1% of ranking variance for top-5 positions.
-The creator of the metric, Rand Fishkin, is described as embarrassed by its continued prominence.
+That's noise.
+The creator of the metric, Rand Fishkin, is described as embarrassed by how long it stuck around.

-And yet.
-Agencies built entire business models around "improving DA."
-Job listings required minimum DA scores.
-An industry of link buying and selling emerged around manipulating a number that Google ignores entirely.
+None of that stopped anyone.
+Agencies built business models around "improving DA."
+Job listings demanded minimum DA scores.
+A whole market for buying and selling links grew up around a number Google ignores entirely.

 Now replace "Domain Authority" with "AI Visibility Score."
 Same structure.
 Same promise.
 Same gap between the metric and reality.